About the author, David Lough

 He retired as chief executive of Heartwood in 2008 and became its part-time chairman, while starting to research No More Champagne.
 Following Heartwood’s sale in 2013 to an international bank, he returned to history full-time, using the experience gained in his private banking career to piece together the untold story of Winston Churchill’s precarious personal finances from archives around the world.

 David’s articles have appeared in newspapers and magazines on both sides of the Atlantic and he speaks regularly at literary events.
 He is a member of the UK’s Biographers’ Club and Society of Authors; a trustee of the London Library and member of its Founder’s Circle; a member of the advisory board of BlackRock’s philanthropy funds in London, of the Garrick Club and of the Haberdashers’ Company.

-David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – six grandchildren.
+David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – seven grandchildren.
 His next book is due to appear in September 2018.

 Literary agent: Andrew Lownie Literary Agency